The receipt of the Spirit while in an uncircumcised state is irrefutable proof that Gentiles are accepted by God AS GENTILES – Galatians 3:1-4.

 Next, Paul presents his first argument in

-- (Galatians 3:1-5) - “O thoughtless Galatians! who has bewitched you, before whose very eyes Jesus Christ was openly set forth as a crucified one?
+- (Galatians 3:1-5) - “O thoughtless Galatians!
+Who has bewitched you, before whose very eyes Jesus Christ was openly set forth as a crucified one?
 This only am I wishing to learn from you: from the works of the law did you receive the Spirit, or from a believed report?
 Are you so thoughtless?
 Having begun in the Spirit, are you now to be completed in the flesh?
 Such things did you suffer in vain, if, at least, it is even in vain?
 He, then, who was supplying the Spirit to you and energizing mighty works among you, did he do it from the works of the law or from a believed report?”

 They received the Spirit while in an uncircumcised state,

-preached by the Apostle to the Gentiles.
+Apostle to the Gentiles.

 Earlier, Peter made a similar argument in response